geets04/mss/docs/source/00-index.rst

-We have created My sCool Server keeping in mind the “ease of use” so quite a lot of tasks(not all of them) can be accomplished without having to RTFM, however understanding that this device packs a lot of complex technologies so to accomplish anything “under the hood” the administrator must go through the instructions below at the minimum and follow up reading the manuals provided by applications or online for
+We have created My sCool Server keeping in mind the “ease of use” so quite a lot of tasks(not all of them) can be accomplished without having to `RTFM <https://en.wikipedia.org/wiki/RTFM>`_, however understanding that this device packs a lot of complex technologies so to accomplish anything “under the hood” the administrator must go through the instructions below at the minimum and follow up reading the manuals provided by applications or online for